bwz3rbot/SnootyScrape/README.md

 You can then view your database and organize it as you wish.

-If you find a person of interest, you can query their entire history of comments and analyze the data further.
+If you find a person of interest, you can query their entire history to analyze further.

 ### Example:
 ```